PhilipQuirke/SkyCombAnalystHelp/Usage.md

 This document does NOT cover the mechanics of how to operate a drone.
 It assumes you know how to fly your drone.

-This document outlines how to best use a drone and SkyComb Analyst together to get high quality output.
+This document outlines the end to end process how to best to:
+- Plan and fly a drone mission to collect video and flight log data
+- Load that data into SkyComb Analyst and tune the processing of it.

 # Safety first